Frequently asked questions about law enforcement in health care settings.

 Written by Dr. Molly Sajady and Dr. Adam Langenfeld, developmental-behavioral pediatricians at Children’s Minnesota.

-The human brain goes through the most rapid period of development from birth to five years of age.
+The human brain goes through the most rapid period of development from birth to 5 years of age.
 There are many ways families can support developing minds by creating safe and healthy environments for children to thrive.
-The Centers for Disease Control (CDC) website, “Learn the Signs, Act Early” outlines a variety of milestones for children two months to five years of age to help monitor developmental skills.
+The Centers for Disease Control and Prevention (CDC) website, “Learn the Signs, Act Early” outlines a variety of milestones for children 2 months to 5 years of age to help monitor developmental skills.

 toddler and mom drawing on toy